 Regulatory authorities in some jurisdictions, including the United States and Europe, may designate drugs for relatively small patient populations as orphan drugs.
-We obtained orphan drug designations from the FDA for Amigal for the treatment of Fabry disease on February 25, 2004 and the active ingredient in Plicera for the treatment of Gaucher disease on January 10, 2006.
-We also obtained orphan drug designation from the European Medicines Agency, or EMEA, for Amigal on May 22, 2006.
-We anticipate filing for orphan drug designation from the EMEA for Plicera for the treatment of Gaucher disease and from the FDA and EMEA for AT2220 for the treatment of Pompe disease.
+We obtained orphan drug designations from the FDA for Amigal for the treatment of Fabry disease on February 25, 2004, for the active ingredient in Plicera for the treatment of Gaucher disease on January 10, 2006 and for AT2220 for the treatment of Pompe disease on June 18, 2007.
+We also obtained orphan drug designation in the European Union for Amigal on May 22, 2006 and on September 12, 2007, the European Medicines Agency's Committee for Orphan Medicinal Products recommended orphan designation for Plicera for the treatment of Gaucher disease.
+We anticipate filing for orphan drug designation in the European Union for AT2220 for the treatment of Pompe disease.
 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of marketing exclusivity, which precludes the applicable regulatory authority from approving another marketing application for the same drug for that time period.
 The applicable period is seven years in the United States and ten years in Europe.
 For a drug composed of small molecules, the FDA defines "same drug" as a drug that contains the same active molecule and is intended for the same use.
 Obtaining orphan drug exclusivity for Amigal and Plicera may be important to each of the product candidate's success.
 Even if we obtain orphan drug exclusivity for Amigal or Plicera for these indications, we may not be able to maintain it.
 For example, if a competitive product that is the same drug as our product candidate is shown to be clinically superior to our product candidate, any orphan drug exclusivity we have obtained will not block the approval of such competitive product and we may effectively lose what had previously been orphan drug exclusivity.